strye/csmd-converter/script.md

 And this is the second paragraph of a panel description.
 Note how no special formatting is needed for paragraph breaks.

+This is another panel description.

 > CHARACTER ONE
 Hi there.

-This is another panel description.
+>> This is a note to the letterer.

 /* And this is a third comment, which will not appear when exported in script mode */

 > Character Two (OFF)
 Don't start without me!
 I have a lot to say and I need to know that my speech will wrap properly!

-#
+# 2
 << This is a special note.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Etiam in suscipit purus.
 Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Vivamus nec hendrerit felis.
 Morbi aliquam facilisis risus eu lacinia.
 Sed eu leo in turpis fringilla hendrerit.
 Ut nec accumsan nisl.

 ##